Amabel Kylee Síorghlas: Word Artisan VT

 AD72B025-4980-49FF-B197-B26D9D13BB1F_1_105_c

-When people ask me about Word Artisan VT and what I do, I offer this simple explanation: “I write and I help people write.”
+When people ask me about Word Artisan VT and what I do, I offer this simple explanation: “I help people write books.”

 Why is writing my passion?
 Great writing is powerful.
 Finely tuned language resonates.